Constructing Effective Customer Feedback Systems -- A Design Science Study Leveraging Blockchain Technology: Discussion

-This work includes the existing unsolicited feedback provision mechanism of the library (library wall, Section \ref{sec:best_practice_mechanisms}) to account for the design principle of integrating into existing software stacks (ID 3 in Table \ref{tab:design_principles}).
-This did not only facilitate the principle of simple integration into existing library processes, but resulted also in the combination of solicited and unsolicited feedback prevision in one software artifact.
-This has been identified by the experts of the focus group (FG4 in Table \ref{tab:participants}) as innovative and useful.
+This work includes the existing unsolicited feedback provision mechanism of the library (library wall, Section \ref{sec:best_practice_mechanisms}) to account for the design principle of self-explanatory system/UI (ID 3 in Table \ref{tab:design_principles}) by reusing interfaces already familiar to the stakeholders.
+This resulted also in the combination of solicited and unsolicited feedback prevision in one software artifact, which has been identified by the experts of the focus group (FG4 in Table \ref{tab:participants}) as innovative and useful.
 In particular, it facilitates the combination of quantitative and qualitative analysis.
-Because of that, we added the principle of combining solicited and unsolicited feedback collection to the design principles (ID 9 in Table \ref{tab:design_principles}).
+Because of that, we added the principle of combining solicited and unsolicited feedback collection to the list of design principles (ID 7 in Table \ref{tab:design_principles}).

-The contextualization of feedback (ID in Table \ref{tab:design_principles}) has been evaluated by both, the experiment participants and the focus group as useful.
+The contextualization of feedback (ID 4 in Table \ref{tab:design_principles}) has been evaluated by both, the experiment participants and the focus group as useful.
 In particular, amongst others, it enables a differentiated post-analysis of the feedback by comparing rating behavior of users based on the given contextualizations (Section \ref{sec:feedback_contextualization}).